 There were two conclusions drawn from the experiment.
 One, the rats treated the race as an alternative to the drugs making them less vulnerable to addiction.
 Second, when endorphins start releasing, work out can help with the treatment by replacing the one feel-good activity with another.

-Although exercise is not a cure for addiction by itself but, it can be of a great help in building a healthy life.
+Although exercise is not a cure for addiction by itself, it can be of a great help in building a healthy life.